HH&S Launches Global Centers in India and Nigeria

 More information on the global centers here

-The Bollywood venture, the first global center of the HH&S program, is already helping with inquiries on health-related topics for three major films and one TV show, said HH&S Director Sandra de Castro Buffington.
+The Bollywood venture, the first global center of the HH&S program, is already helping with inquiries on health-related topics for three major films and one TV show.
 A second center, Gist, based in the booming Nigerian filmmaking industry capital in Lagos, is scheduled to be up and running in the coming months.
 Both are being funded under a grant called Hollywood, Health & Society Global Centers for Health and Development in Nigeria and India.

-“We are amazed with the response we’ve received in India,” Buffington said.
+“We are amazed with the response we’ve received in India,” said a member of the HH&S staff.
 “It’s a strong indication that entertainment education will work here.
 In a fast-changing world as India grows economically, it becomes extremely important to inspire and inform people about choices that can enhance their health and well-being, in tandem with the country’s growth.”

 The emergence of these international entertainment capitals presents a unique opportunity for HH&S to help the development of storylines to improve people’s lives in major media markets.
 The global centers draw on the resources of HH&S—which serves as the hub—and its Hollywood partners.
 Like HH&S, the regionally branded centers in Bollywood and Nollywood conduct a sustained and systematic program of outreach to the industry to increase the accuracy and frequency of health and socially related topics in television, film and new media.
 The centers join HH&S in measuring behavior change and tracking audience engagement with programming.

 Long known for its entertaining musicals and comedies, the India film industry has also sparked a genre of “parallel cinema” that features serious entertainment, and THE THIRD EYE project comes at a time when Indian filmmakers are eager to get more provocative kinds of stories for movies and TV into the mainstream.